moyano83/Designing-Data-Intensive-Applications/README.md

 #### Dataflow Through Databases

-In an environment where the application is changing, it is likely that some processes accessing the database will be running newer code and some will be running older code, therefore forward compatibility is also often required for databases.
+In an environment where the application is changing, it is likely that some processes accessing the database will be running newer code, and some will be running older code, therefore forward compatibility is also often required for databases.
 Older clients usually left newly added fields untouched.

 ##### Different values written at different times